AlteredMinds/CLI_Webapp/README.md

    Displays a welcome message and navigation instructions based on the user agent.
 If accessed by non-CLI user agents, a denial page is shown.

 2. **`/portfolio`**
-   Shows a list of projects and their descriptions.
+   Shows a list of projects and their descriptions, accessible in a text-based format for CLI users.

 3. **`/resume`**
-   Provides a detailed resume including education, skills, certifications, and work experience.
+   Provides a detailed resume including education, skills, certifications, and work experience in a text-based format.

+4. **`/about`**
+   Shares background information and the professional journey of the user in a text-based format.

+5. **`/contact`**
+   Displays contact information in a text-based format.

 ## Installation